flakesw/Project-Isle-Royale-2021/docs/index.md

 Hypotheses
 a.
 Carbon stocks will increase under a climate change scenario as greater forest productivity increases aboveground biomass and organic matter deposition, though this effect may be reduced by temperature-induced increases in soil respiration.
 b.
 Herbivores will reduce soil carbon through reducing forest productivity and preferentially foraging on fast-growing hardwood species.

+## Study Site

+Isle Royale, MI provides a uniquely suitable location to explore hypotheses around climate change and browsing.
+It is located within the ecotone between northern hardwoods and boreal forests, and is thus likely to rapidly respond to changes in climate or disturbance.
+It also hosts a healthy population of both moose and wolves, and has an extensive history of research into moose and vegetation interactions.
+It has also been the site of previous LANDIS-II modeling efforts, the foundation on which we built our current project.

+### Past research

+The simulation model we use here is a continuation of work by Nathan De Jager, Matthew Duvenick, Brian Miranda, Eric Gustafson, and others.
+See citations:

+1. De Jager, N. R., P. J. Drohan, B. M. Miranda, B. R. Sturtevant, S. L. Stout, A. A. Royo, E. J. Gustafson, and M. C. Romanski.
+2017a.
+Simulating ungulate herbivory across forest landscapes: A browsing extension for LANDIS-II.
+Ecological Modelling 350:11–29.
+2. De Jager, N. R., J. J. Rohweder, and M. J. Duveneck.
+2020.
+Climate Change Is Likely to Alter Future Wolf – Moose – Forest Interactions at Isle Royale National Park, United States.
+Frontiers in Ecology and Evolution 8:290.
+3. De Jager, N. R., J. J. Rohweder, B. R. Miranda, B. R. Sturtevant, T. J. Fox, and M. C. Romanski.
+2017b.
+Modelling moose–forest interactions under different predation scenarios at Isle Royale National Park, USA.
+Ecological Applications 27:1317–1337.

+## Modeling

+In order to investigate potential interactions between climate change and moose browsing on ecosystem carbon stocks, we used the LANDIS-II model with the [NECN succession extension](https://github.com/LANDIS-II-Foundation/Extension-NECN-Succession).
+NECN tracks cohorts of trees as they grow, senesce, reproduce, and establish.
+These processes depend on weather, soil moisture, and soil nitrogen stocks, and the traits of the species present.
+NECN tracks biomass in several compartments, including four belowground C compartments.
+We updated the [Biomass Browse extension](https://github.com/LANDIS-II-Foundation/Extension-Biomass-Browse) (De Jager et al. 2017a) to be compatible with NECN Succession.
+Biomass Browse simulates ungulate population dynamics and foraging processes.
+Each tree cohort supports a given amount of forage, which may be removed by browsers according to their population size, forage needs, and the habitat suitability of the neighborhood around each cell.
+We implemented wind disturbance using the [Base Wind extension](https://github.com/LANDIS-II-Foundation/Extension-Base-Wind).

 [Link](url) and ![Image](src)